 I have since wondered whether business cards are strictly necessary.
-In this day and age, it’s just as easy to look up our new connections on LinkedIn, Twitter or Instagram, and from there have access to contact details and website.
+In this day and age, it’s just as easy to look up our new connections on LinkedIn, Twitter or Instagram, and from there have access to their contact details and website.

 Another option is to get a business card rubber stamp commissioned that can be used to stamp on scrap paper – the ultimate eco choice.
 It’s also a great way to use your values to stand out.
-But make sure you are set on all you business details before you order!
+But make sure you are set on all your business details before you order!

 Received wisdom in the translation world is that proofreading is much more effective on paper than on the screen.
 For some reason, the screen tends to sneakily hide mistakes that jump out on the printed page.

 But that’s not very good for the environment.

 To combat this, I have recently started using the text-to-speech function in Word.
 Although a robot voice makes everything sound strange, it helps me weed out silly typos or awkward turns of phrases ok-ed by the spellchecker.